-We Provide Severe and Winter Weather Information for Davidson and Williamson Counties.
+Three Provide Severe and Winter Weather Information for only Davidson (Nashville) and Williamson Counties.

-Using fancy radar data, and dialed into the National Weather Service’s internal chat, we tweet out forecasts, watches, warnings, ETAs and commentary about hail, severe wind, lightning, tornadoes, snow, and other severe weather only for Davidson and Williamson Counties.
-We also provide daily forecasts sometime in the morning, plus next-day forecasts at 6:30 PM and 9 PM.
-We use this website to supplement all that Twitter stuff we just mentioned, which you can find @NashSevereWx on Twitter.
+We use fancy radar and model data.
+We are dialed into the National Weather Service’s internal chat.
+We tweet out forecasts, watches, warnings, ETAs and commentary about hail, severe wind, lightning, tornadoes, snow, and other severe weather only for Davidson and Williamson Counties.
+We use this website to supplement our work on Twitter, which you can find @NashSevereWx on Twitter.